nrwl/nx/docs/blog/2024-12-10-tailoring-nx-for-your-organization.md

 ## Publish to your org with `nx release`

-Within your Nx workspace, custom plugins work without a need to build, bundle, or package.
+Nx plugins that are located within an existing Nx workspace can be run directly, without the need to build, bundle, or package.
 They just work and respond to changes just as quickly as any other project in your workspace.
-Plugins can also be bundled and published for your organization.

 Since we’re the monorepo people, it might seem wild to suggest that you would have multiple monorepos in your organization; but this is a common scenario, and we whole-heartedly support it.

 To support consistency across your org, you can publish this plugin so that all of your Nx workspaces share the same generators and inferred tasks you just created.
 This makes onboarding any new Nx workspace easier and more consistent.
 The generator for your plugin will include configuration for [`nx release`](/features/manage-releases) so that you’re ready to publish immediately.